-When I first started out back in Tulum, I tried to use a French press to make my coffee, and heated my water with an aluminum coil.
+When I first started out on this world travel adventure in 2015 back in Tulum, Mexico, I tried to use a French press to make my coffee, and heated my water with an aluminum coil.
 The coils are sold all over Mexico and Central America – it’s often how people heat their water.

-I eventually got rid of the French press, but kept the coil to make hot, instant coffee in Belize and Guatemala whenever we desperately needed a caffeine fix.
-This set up also was woefully inadequate to deliver a decent cup of coffee for Tedly and me.
+I eventually got rid of the French press, but kept the coil to make hot water for instant coffee in Belize and Guatemala whenever we desperately needed a caffeine fix.
+This set up also was woefully inadequate.
 (Although I will say instant is better than nothing.)

 It’s a plastic cup with a thin, fine screen at the bottom.
 Coffee grounds are laid onto the screen, and the cup is screwed onto a wide rim that allows it to brace over a larger drinking cup, so the filtered coffee flows easily flows through.